-At the end of my Ensenada excursion haggling through the La Bufadora flea market, there was another new adventure waiting.
+At the end of my Ensenada excursion haggling at La Bufadora flea market, there was another new adventure waiting.
 Mexico was home to the second largest blow hole in the world and we were going to see it spout off.
 I was excited even though I had no idea what a blow hole was.
 But, shooting water has to be cool…right?

 Shopping + Blow Hole = Fun